Markets Are Ready for More Bonds

 Welcome to Thoughts on the Market.
-I'm Serena Tang, Morgan Stanley's Head of Cross-Asset Strategy for North America.
-Along with my colleagues, bringing you a variety of perspectives, today I'll focus on the current state of global cross-asset risk premiums.
-It's Wednesday, August 31st at 10 a.m. in New York.
+I'm Serena Tang, Morgan Stanley's Chief Cross Asset strategist.
+Along with my colleagues bringing you a variety of perspectives, today I'll discuss our outlook for global fixed income supply and demand in 2024.
+It's Tuesday, January 30th at 10 a.m. in New York.

 Thanks for listening.
 If you enjoy the show, please leave us a review on Apple Podcasts and share Thoughts on the Market with a friend or colleague today.